 The gear range is huge.

 The Shimano Deore 12-speed group is the king of value.
-Deore gives you the same performance of Shimano's top-end drivetrains at a fraction of the cost.
-The Hyperglide+ technology gives you ultra-fast and buttery smooth shifts, while being nearly silent when you're pedaling along.
+Deore gives you the same performance as Shimano's top-end drivetrains at a fraction of the cost.
+The Hyperglide+ technology gives you ultra-fast and buttery smooth shifts while being nearly silent when you're pedaling along.

-The only reasons to get a more expensive drivetrain is if you're racing, or if you like spending money on fancy things.
-I personally love fancy things, and sometimes I can't help myself.
-But, the Black wasn't built to be fancy, it was built to be ridden.
+The only reasons to get a more expensive drivetrain are if you're racing or if you like spending money on fancy things.
+We all love fancy things, and sometimes, we can't help ourselves.
+But the Black wasn't built to be fancy; it was built to be ridden.

 Mounts galore!